-Newport News - The Navy during the Revolutionary War recruited free as well as enslaved African Americans, often purchasing slaves for naval service.
+NEWPORT NEWS – During the Revolutionary War, the Navy recruited free as well as enslaved African Americans, often purchasing slaves for naval service.
 See the Age of Exploration Gallery at the Mariners' Museum.

 As early as the mid-1600s, enslaved Africans escaped their bondage and lived with Native Americans.
 Their offspring were Melungeons people of Portuguese, Native-American and African ancestry.

-Mount Vernon - George Washington's Mount Vernon Estate & Gardens features Slave Life tours of the Greenhouse slave quarters and the slaves burial grounds.
+MOUNT VERNON – George Washington's Mount Vernon features Slave Life tours of the Greenhouse slave quarters and the slaves burial grounds.
 "In his last will and testament, Washington spelled out his directions for freeing the more than 100 enslaved human beings that he personally owned.
 Much more than just a functional legal instrument, the will served as George Washington's final message to his country."

 Pocahontas Island was one of the earliest predominantly African-American neighborhoods.
 The first enslaved people were brought here in 1732 to work in the tobacco warehouses.
 In 1797, free African Americans lived there, too.
 The National Park Service: "Petersburg was considered to have the largest number of free blacks of any Southern city at that time.
 Many of the freedmen prospered there as barbers, blacksmiths, boatmen, draymen, livery stable keepers and caterers."